EMERGING LEADERS IN PUBLISHING SUMMIT 2020 – Data: Writ Large and Small

 Noah Genner is CEO & President at BookNet Canada.
 Noah has an extensive background in independent bookselling, software and business development.
 As the leader of BookNet Canada he orchestrates a skilled team of technical, policy-oriented and client-focused staff to provide new data management services and supply-chain initiatives to the Canadian publishing and book retail sectors.

 Kevin Hanson is President and Publisher, Simon & Schuster Canada.
 He is responsible for all of the sales, marketing, financial, and operations activities of Simon & Schuster Canada, the exclusive distributor in Canada of the book and audio products of both Simon & Schuster and Simon & Schuster U.K., as well as for Simon & Schuster’s roster of U.S. distribution clients.
 Kevin came to Simon & Schuster from HarperCollins Publishers of Canada, where he had held the position of Vice President, Sales and Marketing since 2002.
 Prior to that, he had been Chief Operating Officer of Madison Press Books.
 Kevin has also served in executive sales and marketing positions at Penguin Books Canada Limited, Quantum Book Group, Macmillan Canada, and Key Porter Books.
 He is a 1985 graduate of the University of Alberta and he holds a Masters of Business Administration from the University of Toronto.
 He is the current Chair of the Cultural Human Resources Council and was past Chair of the Canadian Publishers Council.
-Kevin is an adjunct professor in the publishing program at Simon Fraser University.
+Kevin is an adjunct professor at Simon Fraser University.

 Rania Husseini is Senior Vice President of Print at Indigo Books & Music.
 Rania creates and implements the vision, strategy and direction for the overall Print business within Indigo stores and online.
 She is responsible for finding creative and innovative ways to grow and support overall brand objectives for the Print business and acts as an advocate for the customer by placing them at the forefront of all assortment and curation decisions.
 Rania has an extensive background in bookselling and most recently was the Vice President of Retail Customer Experience and Operations at Indigo Books & Music.